 Proxy settings on Firefox can limit access to certain websites.
 The procedure to remove proxy settings is as follows:

-DNS prefetching helps in speeding up the loading of websites.
+DNS prefetching helps speed up website loading.
 However, it is known to cause problems while loading websites on browsers.
 The procedure to disable DNS prefetching is as follows:

 IPv6 is enabled for Firefox by default.
-However, this is known to cause network-related problems while trying to access websites on the browser.
+However, this is known to cause network-related problems when accessing websites in the browser.
 To disable IPv6 for Firefox, use the following steps:

 I hope it helps!